We would first like to acknowledge that we are here on the ancestral lands of the Council of The Three Fires Confederacy of the

 from their Homelands.
 We collectively understand that offering Land Acknowledgements or Land Recognitions do not absolve

-- Brita Vija Brookes - Founder - Writer - Ally - Graphic Designer
+- Brita Vija Brookes - Writer - Ally - Graphic Designer

-Brita Brookes is a first generation 50% Latvian & second generation 50% mix of Irish-Scottish-French Seychelles -Cornish American designer & photographer based in Michigan.
-Though not of aboriginal descent, Brita has been active in Anishinaabemowin for 10 years.
+Though not Indigenous, (Brita is 50% Latvian & then Irish, Cornish, Scottish & Seychelles Islander) Brita has been active in Anishinaabemowin for more than 12 years.
 Brita has been taught by Margaret Noodin, Howard Kimewon, Alphonse Pitawanakwat, Ma nee Chacaby, Maya Chacaby, Isadore Toulouse & Shirley Williams.
 Brita received her Masters Degree from Harvard University & her Bachelor of Science Degree from the University of Michigan.
 As an Ally, Brita was on the Longest Walk II, participates in ceremony, pow wows, has presented at the A-teg conference 3 times with Albert Owl & Rachel Mae Butzin and at the Manistee Language Camp in Michigan twice with Isadore Toulouse.
-Brita was a volunteer marketing & moderating the Online Anishinaabemowin program with Isadore Toulouse for 7 years.
+Brita was a volunteer in marketing & moderating the Online Anishinaabemowin program with Isadore Toulouse for 8 years.
 Brita is a Marketing Specialist & Graphic Designer for a global Architectural & Engineering firm.
-Her web page is at www.britabrookesgraphics.com

 - Isadore Toulouse - Teacher - Translator - Educator